-Yeast is a very important ingredient for natural carbonation.
-Without yeast, you wouldn’t be able to naturally carbonate your drink as this live microorganism eats up the sugar which converts it to carbon dioxide and a very small percentage into alcohol.
+Yeast is a vital ingredient for natural carbonation.
+Without yeast, you wouldn't be able to naturally carbonate your drink, as this living microorganism consumes sugar and converts it into carbon dioxide, along with a minimal percentage transforming into alcohol.

-Just like in beer natural carbonation, soft drinks natural carbonation must also be checked if the carbonation process is already enough by testing one bottle.
-Once you are satisfied with the fizz, make sure you refrigerate the soft drinks you just carbonized to avoid over carbonation.
+Just like with beer, the natural carbonation of soft drinks must also be checked to ensure the carbonation process is complete.
+This can be done by testing one bottle.
+Once you are satisfied with the level of fizz, be sure to refrigerate the carbonated soft drinks to prevent over carbonation.

-The addition of yeast for carbonation is an inexpensive choice but if you don’t want to see the yeast residue and want to do it faster, you can also choose to force carbonate your drinks.
-You’d need a CO2 tank and have a complete set-up with regulator to produce carbonated drinks.
+The addition of yeast for carbonation is an inexpensive option.
+However, if you prefer to avoid yeast residue and achieve faster carbonation, you can opt for force carbonating your drinks.
+This method requires a CO2 tank and a complete setup with a regulator to produce carbonated beverages.